 Just add it at the end of the sentence like the tail of some animals…

-Don’t even try to translate the word into Japanese!
+Don’t even try to translate it into Japanese.

 Hello.
 How are you?

-We all must have learnt a few ways of responding to this back in the school days such as…
+We all must have learnt a few ways of responding to this while we were in schools just like…